SAP-samples/fiori-elements-opensap/week1/unit6.md

     Save and activate the view.

-3. After refreshing the application the **Status** field is now a drop-down list.
+5. After refreshing the application the **Status** field is now a drop-down list.
 Select one or more of the available status codes and press the **Go** button to load the filtered list.

     ![overall status fixed value help](images/unit6/StatusValueHelp_1.png)

 ## Step 7.
+Description instead of Codes for the status field
 The column **Status** currently shows the internal codes stored within `OverallStatus`, but instead the description for these codes shall be displayed.

 Although the related association is set correctly for `ZI_FE_TRAVEL_######` and descriptions are available through `ZI_FE_STAT_######`, the corresponding text annotation for the projection view is missing.